Holy Mackerel...It's a Fresh Fish Market

 “I make two or three trips to Boston every week, depending on the demand,”

-supplies local restaurants and caterers.
+also supplies local restaurants and caterers.

 She receives a fax each day with available fish and prices, and works mainly